tinahbu/ml_notes/algorithms/feature_engineering.md

 - What are the two pre-processing steps that should be applied before doing PCA?

 - singular value decomposition
-    - Why SVD instead of diagolization?
-    - using the SVD to perform PCA makes much better sense numerically than forming the covariance matrix to begin with, since the formation of **𝐗****𝐗**⊤XX⊤ can cause loss of precision.

 - sammon’s mapping